 Administrative Core (AC).
 The AC is responsible for the oversight of the day-to-day activities of the RFRI relating to research administration and program implementation, training, education and dissemination of information, collaboration with sponsors and outside agencies, and quality control of all core programs.
-The AC consists of the three executive committee members, the Biometry Co-Director (Shrikant Bangdiwala PhD), the data manager of the RFRI and Biometry Co-Director (Olafur Palsson Psy.D.), the Senior Study Coordinator (Ami Sperber MD, MSPH), an external industry consultant who advises on collaborations with commercial organizations in the Life Sciences (biopharmaceutical, device, and diagnostics companies) (Doug Levine, MD) and an RFRI administrator (Johannah Ruddy M.Ed., COO & Executive Director of the RF).
-The AC is also advised by the RAC and the Industry Council (see below)
+The AC consists of three executive committee members: the Biometry Co-Director (Shrikant Bangdiwala PhD), the data manager of the RFRI and Biometry Co-Director (Olafur Palsson Psy.D.), the Coordinator of Epidemiologic Research (Ami D. Sperber MD, MSPH), an external industry consultant who advises on collaborations with commercial organizations in the Life Sciences (biopharmaceutical, device, and diagnostics companies) Doug Levine, MD.
+The AC is also informed by the RAC and the Industry Council (see below)

 Research Advisory Committee (RAC).
 The RAC serves as an advisory to the AC as a repository to review and revise research proposals.
-Currently, the RAC is composed of RF Board members who have been selected based on their academic record of scientific achievement, and their ability to evaluate, conduct, and analyze scientific data related to DGBI, in consideration of demographic and geographic diversity issues.
+Currently, the RAC is composed of RF Board members who have been selected based on their academic record of scientific achievement and their ability to evaluate, conduct, and analyze scientific data related to DGBI in consideration of demographic and geographic diversity issues.
 RAC members are responsible for participating in the various Cores discussed below.
-Current RAC members include: Giovanni Barbara MD, William Chey MD, Lin Chang MD, Laurie Keefer PhD, Brian Lacy, MD, Samuel Nurko MD, MPH, Max Schmulson MD, and Ami Sperber MD, MSPH.
-The RAC may include members external to the RF board, providing they meet the described guidelines, and their participation will help serve the future needs of RFRI.
+Current RAC members include Giovanni Barbara, MD, William Chey, MD, Lin Chang, MD, Laurie Keefer, Ph.D., Brian Lacy, MD, Madhu Grover, MBBS, Samuel Nurko, MD, MPH, Max Schmulson, MD, and Ami D. Sperber, MD, MSPH.
+The RAC may include members external to the RF board, providing they meet the described quidelines and their participation will help serve the future needs of RFRI.

 Industry Council (IC).
 The IC is advisory to the AC and comprises representatives from pharmaceutical and device companies who share the mission of and sponsor the RFRI.
-Members of the IC interact with the AC in an advisory capacity and review the activities of the RFRI, which may include: discussion of ongoing research studies, exchange of ideas for planned initiatives, review of operations of all cores, evaluation of research data, and participation in bilateral or collaborative research studies with privileged status.
-The current IC members are Michael Shetzline, MD PhD, for Ironwood
+Members of the IC interact with the AC in an advisory capacity and review the activities of the RFRI, which may include discussion of ongoing research studies, exchange of ideas for planned initiatives, review of operations of all cores. evaluation of research data, and participation in bilateral or collaborative research studies with privileged status.
+The current IC members are Ironwood Pharmaceuticals and

-Pharmaceuticals, and Ioannis Petrakis MD, and Mena Boules MD for Takeda Pharmaceuticals.
+Takeda Pharmaceuticals.
 Additional industry members will be added as new sponsors come on board.

 Biometry, Data Management and Analysis Core (Biometry Core).
-The Biometry Core is responsible for providing and ensuring the standards for high-quality data management systems, quality assurance processes, and statistical analytic aspects for the RFRI.
+The Biometry Core is responsible for providing and ensuring the standards for high-quality data management systems and quality assurance processes.
+It handles data collection, data management, and statistical analytic aspects for the RFRI.
 It works under the direction of the Executive Committee.
-Core members include the core's co-directors Shrikant Bangdiwala Ph.D. and Olafur Palsson Psy.D., who is also the data manager and coordinator of activities; Carolyn Morris MPH, biostatistician, Ami Sperber MD MSPH, senior study coordinator, and Johann Hreinsson MD, PhD, statistician, and study administration.
-This Core is actively involved with ongoing research proposals, as discussed below.
+Core members and include the core's co-directors Shrikant Bangdiwala, Ph.D. and Olafur Palsson Psy.D., who is also data manager and coordinator of activities; Tiffany Taft Psy.
+D. data manager; Carolyn Morris MPH, biostatistician, Ami D. Sperber MD MSPH, coordinator of epidemiologic research, and Johann Hreinsson MD, PhD, biostatistician, and study administration.
+This Core is also actively involved with ongoing research proposals, as discussed below.